 How Voices Works

 Our early childhood agenda takes a comprehensive approach, recognizing that young children need strong families, supportive communities and quality caregivers.
 We build this agenda by serving as a neutral convener for many of the stakeholders in early childhood to share their needs and determine the highest priorities.
 Each year, Voices’ Policy Network puts forth a Unified Early Childhood Policy Agenda outlining these shared priorities.
+See more examples of our policy agendas below.

 In recent years we have advocated for: